Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Two people working on their Microsoft Tablets

 The question of which software to use is easy to answer for those on opposite ends of the revenue spectrum.
-A $5 million distributor would consider Business Central in their ERP selection process, while a billion-dollar distributor would vet the appropriate Finance and Operations modules.
+A $5 million distributor would consider Business Central in their ERP selection process, while a billion-dollar distributor would likely vet the appropriate Finance and Operations modules.

 • You are looking for a cost-effective ERP product.

-• You need an ERP that delivers the core essentials, mainline financials, and built-in tools that any midsize organization would reasonably expect from their software.
+• You need an ERP that delivers core essentials, mainline financials, and built-in tools that any midsize organization would reasonably expect from their software.

 • You want customization and assistance from an expert Microsoft partner.